 - Decreased sex drive

-Oral appliances are the most commonly accepted method for treating sleep apnea and are a great alternative to a CPAP mask or surgical treatment.
+Oral appliances are the most commonly accepted method for treating this disorder and are a great alternative to a CPAP mask or surgical treatment.
 The appliance fits in the mouth like a mouth guard or orthodontic retainer and prevents airway obstruction by repositioning the lower jawbone and soft tissue.
 This can reduce or eliminate snoring and allows the patient to sleep through the night with no airway blockage.
-After an evaluation by our sleep apnea dentist, Michael Fulbright DDS, the device is typically customized to allow optimal comfort and functionality.
+After an evaluation by our sleep apnea dentist, the device is typically customized to allow optimal comfort and functionality.

 Oral appliances can often be utilized as the primary treatment for sleep apnea, or in combination with other therapies.
 They do not involve cumbersome tubes or wires, noisy machinery, or bulky equipment that can be difficult to transport.
 One of the most important aspects of oral appliance therapy is its ability to increase patient compliance with the treatment.
 In some cases of CPAP therapy, patients have stopped utilizing the device because of inconvenience or discomfort.

 Oral appliance therapy eliminates many of the drawbacks associated with CPAP therapy and can help patients experience an uninterrupted pattern of sleep, which can lead to much more significant rates of patient compliance with the treatment protocol and reduce the risks that are posed to patients who stop treatment altogether.

 Our practice offers some of the latest types of oral appliances, including Sirona’s OptiSleep, Mandibular Advancement Devices (MAD) and ProSomnus® sleep devices.
 ProSomnus® sleep devices contain no metal parts and are custom-designed to keep the air passage open while fitting comfortably inside the mouth.